astei/LibertyCord/README.md

 I had been involved in another BungeeCord fork, Waterfall, which ended up being a PaperSpigot analogue to BungeeCord.
 Waterfall is today mostly aimed at people who desire strong Forge support.

+LibertyCord will cherry-pick commits from BungeeCord and include patches from other forks of BungeeCord that I feel have merit.

 LibertyCord is expressly aimed at three types of people:

 * **People where efficiency counts most**.
 LibertyCord aims for a more compact codebase while not compromising on performance